 - A. DEQ may require any person authorized by this permit to apply for and/or obtain either an individual OPDES permit or an alternative OPDES general permit.
 Any interested person may petition DEQ to take action under this paragraph.
 Where DEQ requires a permittee authorized to discharge under this permit to apply for an individual OPDES permit, DEQ shall notify the permittee in writing that a permit application is required.
 This notification shall include a brief statement of the reasons for this decision, an application form, a statement setting a deadline for the permittee to file the application, and a statement that on the effective date of issuance or denial of the individual OPDES permit or the alternative general permit as it applies to the individual permittee, coverage under this general permit shall automatically terminate.
-Applications shall be submitted to the address in Part 3.6.
+Applications shall be submitted to the address in Part 3.8.
 DEQ may grant additional time to submit the application upon request of the applicant.
-If a permittee fails to submit in a timely manner an individual OPDES permit application as required by DEQ under this paragraph, then the applicability of this permit to the individual OPDES permit application as required by DEQ under this paragraph, then the applicability of this permit to the individual OPDES permittee is automatically terminated at the end of the day specified by DEQ for application submittal. - B. Any permittee authorized by this permit may request to be excluded from the coverage of this permit by applying for an individual permit.
-In such cases, the permittee shall submit an individual permit application in accordance with the requirements of 40 C.F.R. § 122.26 (c) (1) (ii), with reasons supporting the request, to DEQ at the address in Part 3.6 of this permit.
+If a permittee fails to submit in a timely manner an individual OPDES permit application as required by DEQ under this paragraph, then the applicability of this permit to the individual OPDES permittee is automatically terminated at the end of the day specified by DEQ for application submittal. - B. Any permittee authorized by this permit may request to be excluded from the coverage of this permit by applying for an individual permit.
+In such cases, the permittee shall submit an individual permit application in accordance with the requirements of 40 C.F.R. § 122.26 (c) (1) (ii), with reasons supporting the request, to DEQ at the address in Part 3.8 of this permit.
 The request may be granted by issuance of any individual permit or an alternative general permit if the reasons cited by the permittee are adequate to support the request.

 C. When an individual OPDES permit is issued to a permittee otherwise subject to this permit, or the permittee is authorized to discharge under an alternative OPDES general permit, the applicability of this permit to the individual OPDES permittee is automatically terminated on the effective date of the individual permit or the date of authorization of coverage under the alternative general permit, whichever the case may be.
-When an individual OPDES permit is denied to an operator otherwise subject to this permit or the operator is denied coverage under an alternative OPDES general permit, the applicability of this permit to the individual OPDES permit is denied to an operator otherwise subject to this permit to the individual OPDES permittee is automatically terminated on the date of such denial, unless otherwise specified by DEQ.
+When an individual OPDES permit is denied to an operator otherwise subject to this permit or the operator is denied coverage under an alternative OPDES general permit, the applicability of this permit to the individual OPDES permittee is automatically terminated on the date of such denial, unless otherwise specified by DEQ.